sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 date2: "Now"
 title: "bike de boa"
 minibio: "Web app for collaboratively mapping safe places in the city to park your bike."
-description: "A collaborative map of places to park your bike safely, encouraging you to bike more.
-With the web app you can search for bike parkings nearby and map new ones while learning about urban mobility and what makes for good bike parking and safer streets."
+description: "A cicloactivist project that aims to foster a positive vibe in the community, encouraging people to use more their bikes in the city.
+With the web app you can search for safe places to park your bike nearby, as well as map new ones while learning what makes for good bike parking and safer streets."
 tags: ['progressive web app','UI/UX','platform','activism']
 roles: "Front-end & Back-end Development, Design"
-team: "Cristiano Dalbem, Hannah Kny, Tadeu Saldanha, Denner Evaldt, etc."
+team: "Cristiano Dalbem, Hannah Kny, Tadeu Saldanha, Denner Evaldt, Francisco Cenzi, and others."
 cover: './cover.png'
 forceOrder: 1
 ---